 And now the journey continues…in Denmark where I am completing my DONA International Birth and Postpartum Doula certifications.

-Finally in August 2017 I joined him in Denmark and only two short months we welcomed our (surprise) baby boy!
+Finally in August 2017 I joined him in Denmark and only two short months later we welcomed our (surprise) baby boy!
 It's been a whirlwind to say the least!
-To top it all off my neck and back issues came back full on during and postpartum, so I had to have neck surgery in August 2018.
+To top it all off my neck and back issues came back full circle during my pregnancy and postpartum, so I had to have neck surgery in August 2018.
 As anyone who has been in chronic pain knows, it takes time for the body to heal and I plan to give myself all the time it needs to fully recover and get back to as close to 100% pain-free as possible.
 My mind/body/Spirit/heart depend on the primary health of my body, therefore it is so important to honor that necessary time to heal.

 So here I am, in Denmark, resting, recovering, healing, holding space, and healing it forward for families.
 I am honored and grateful to walk alongside you.